|Highlights||Credit Card Feature|

 If you want to earn generous cash back at U.S supermarkets, U.S gas stations and U.S department stores without paying an annual fee, Blue Cash Everyday® Card from American Express is the card to get.
 Daniel Dreier

-Blue Cash Everyday® Card from American Express (no annual fee) is, in my opinion, a good credit card to get as you'll earn 3% cash rebate on up to $6,000 spent per year in purchases at U.S supermarkets (1% cash back after that), 2% on gas (at U.S gas stations) and select U.S department store purchases and 1% on other eligible everyday purchases.
+Blue Cash Everyday® Card from American Express (no annual fee) is, in my opinion, a good credit card to get as you'll earn 3% cash rebate on up to $6,000 spent per year in purchases at U.S supermarkets, 2% on gas (at U.S gas stations) and 1% on other eligible everyday purchases.
 What I really like about this card is that unlike some other cash back cards, you don't need to spend any minimum amount in order to qualify for the cash back amounts, and you don't even need to enroll for the cash back!
 So if you have a good to excellent credit score, and pay your balance in full and on time each month, you will be able to maximize the full benefits of having this cash back card.
 This card provides many travel benefits, purchase protection, return protection, extended warranty and many other premium services.
 If you spend at least $1,000 with this card in the first 3 months of cardmembership, you can earn the bonus of $100 back.
-Terms and conditions apply.
+Terms apply.

 Blue Cash Everyday® Card from American Express is a good card for you if you want to earn up to 3% cash back without any minimum spending, and also want to enjoy the cardholder benefits of an American Express card.
 Considering all the great benefits of this card, we highly recommend Blue Cash Everyday® Card from American Express.
 With their Express Approval system, you can get a decision for your online application in 60 seconds.